 As we walked through the building, I noticed the basement apartments, which were on the same grade as the boiler room, had two-pipe radiators with steam traps.
 The steam system had no condensate return pumps, only gravity returns.
-Therefore, these radiators should be filled with water all the time because they are below the water line of the boiler.
-However, I was told they were working fine.
-I asked the maintenance man if he knew anything about these radiators and he started to smile and said, "follow me".
+Logically, these radiators should be filled with water all the time because they are below the water line of the boiler.
+Nevertheless, I was told they were working fine.

+I asked the maintenance man if he knew anything about these radiators and he started to smile, then said, "Follow me."
 He took us outside to the courtyard and pointed to all the holes in the building where pipes were draining water.
 Every basement radiator was piped to the outside where its condensate was dumped!
-No wonder they were "working".
-Of course, the make-up water was eating the cast-iron sections for lunch and the fuel usage had to be excessive, but at least the basement apartments were warm!
+No wonder they were "working."
+Of course, the makeup water was eating the cast-iron sections for lunch and the fuel usage had to be excessive, but at least the basement apartments were warm!

-This is a good one and it's true!
-A local service manager

-contacted me to look at a heating system his installation department had installed two years ago.
+ere's a good one-and it's true!
+A local service manager contacted me to look at a heating system his installation department had installed two years ago.
 The system consisted of five zones of baseboard and one indirect water heater.
 They installed a good air separator with a diaphragm expansion tank and pressure-reducing valve on the supply.
 They also installed all the circulators on the supply, "pumping away" from the expansion tank.
 That is why he had me at the job.
-It turns out the homeowner was threatening to sue the oil company because the circulators were on the supply-side of the system.
+It turns out the homeowner was threatening to sue the Oil Company because the circulators were on the supply-side of the system.
 Huh???

-Recently, the homeowner had a family party and a relative, who happen to be a plumber, looked at the heating system and proudly exclaimed, "This system will never work!
+Recently, the homeowner had a family party and a relative, who happens to be a plumber, looked at the heating system and proudly exclaimed, "This system will never work!
 These circulators have to be installed on the return so they can pull the water back from the system."

 He explained that these circulators would never be able to lift the water out of the boiler, which is why the system will never heat!
 Mind you, the system has gone through one heating season and is now entering its second one.
 Of course, the house has heated wonderfully.
-Nevertheless, the a flass to the industry and heat up your potential for better business at the
+Nevertheless, the "plumbing relative" convinced the homeowner that his heating will not work and that is why he is suing the Oil Company.
+So here is a little warning to all you who believe in locating your circulators on the supply.
+We all know it is the better way to install circulators.
+The system operates more quietly, with no gurgling or sloshing noises.
+But, make sure you tell your customers to keep their relatives away from their new heating systems!